 Since the regression was

-than predicting absolute values, forcing the intercept to zero is justifiable.
+explicitly conducted to produce coefficients for adjustment rather than to predict absolute values, forcing the intercept to zero is justifiable.

 However, it's essential to ensure that the statistical soundness of this